Reminder about localised website

 localized website via a link...

-#10 Updated by Jean Spiteri 6 months ago
+Updated by Jean Spiteri over 2 years ago

 I have updated the code available in https://newdesign.libreoffice.org.
 The bar is now on top and includes a link to a page where all language versions will be mentioned on the wiki.
 I can take care of creating or updating this page but I'd like to have some criteria TDF uses to say "yes, this site is good for public use".
 I assume the minimum is that it has the newdesign CSS but are there any other requirements.
 Also, all feedback is welcome about the new version.